atolab/zenoh-web/content/docs/migration_1.0/Pico.md

  `z_loan` or `z_loan_mut` on it, or eventually received from Zenoh functions / callbacks.

-It is no longer possible to access owned object fields directly, instead one should use accessor functions on loaned objects.
+It is no longer possible to directly access the fields of an owned object, the accessor functions on the loaned objects should instead be used.

  Here is a quick example: